Thursday, November 9 | 1:00 p.m. - 3:00 p.m.

 Has your school gone 1:1?
 Are you struggling to get classes to visit the library like they used to?
 Come learn how a middle school librarian transformed her role by putting efforts into managing her online space using free tools.

-Design and Computational Thinking fits in the Library - Jennifer Lanier, Cynthia Johnson, and Lorena Swetnam
+Design and Computational Thinking fits in the Library - Cynthia Johnson and Lorena Swetnam

 Inspiring students as independent agents, libraries are no longer spaces for consumable learning.
 Students, teachers, and administrators are using computational thinking to create solutions to problems.
 In three middle schools, teacher-librarians are bringing concepts into the learning space commonly found in STEAM, including Computer Science and Fab Labs.
 This allows all students to practice critical computational thinking through access and activity.
 Skills are honed through tinkering, creating, debugging and persevering to design.